A common technique in modern big data serving applications is to map unstructured data - say, text or images -

 and their output tensor dimensionality.

-The resulting tensor type can be either float
+The resulting tensor type can be float,

 See exporting models to ONNX,